The Solicitor General is supported by four Deputies, 16 Attorney Assistants, four recent law-school graduates serving as one-year Bristow

 Administrative interns provide support in a variety of administrative areas including human resources, information technology, and financial management.
 Work assignments include drafting responses to external correspondence, and special projects involving the review, filing and/or typing of assignments.
 OSG accepts 3rd and 4th year undergraduate students to provide support in these areas.

 Paralegal interns students must be 2L or 3L students during the time that they will be volunteering.
 This means students should have finished their first year of law school, but cannot have graduated prior to the time period for which they wish to volunteer.
 Students who are interested in constitutional law, and who want exposure to a wide variety of offices and issues within the Department of Justice are encouraged to apply.
-Emphasis on critical analytical skills, writing, and work experience.
+Emphasis is on critical analytical skills, writing, and work experience.

 Students work 24-32 hours during the weekday between 9:00 am and 5:30 pm.
 Both positions require the ability to work independently, think critically, and work well with others.
 OSG tries to provide all students with varying opportunities, such as attending moot courts for, and Supreme Court arguments by, OSG attorneys.